Parental assistance and first-year college student independence and adjustment

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Carter, Elizabeth, "Parental assistance and first-year college student independence and adjustment" (2006).
 Child and Family Studies - Dissertations.
-Paper 10.
+10.